 The cost of long-term care can be prohibitive, and should therefore play an important part in your ongoing retirement planning.

-Develop a plan for potential long-term care needs, including the possibility of needing to pay for care at home or in a residential or nursing home.
-Broadly speaking, under current rules, to be eligible for help towards paying for care under current rules, you will need to have less than £23,250 in savings, including any income, benefits or pension.
+You might not need support now, but it’s sensible to develop a plan for potential long-term care needs, including the possibility of needing to pay for care at home, or in a residential or nursing home.
+Broadly speaking, under current rules, to be eligible for help towards paying for care, you’ll need to have less than £23,250 in savings, including any income, benefits or pension.

 7. Consider inheritance tax (IHT)

 Under current tax rules, inheritance tax is payable at a rate of 40% on the value of your estate which exceeds £325,000.
-There is no inheritance tax to pay if your estate is worth less than this £325,000 threshold, which is also known as the nil-rate band.
-This inheritance tax threshold will remain frozen at its current level until April 2028.
+There is no inheritance tax to pay if your estate is worth less than this £325,000 threshold, which is also known as the nil-rate band, and there’s also no tax payable on monetary transfers between spouses or civil partners.
+The inheritance tax threshold will remain frozen at its current level until at least April 2031.

 During retirement, you may want to consider looking at ways to reduce this tax burden for loved ones left behind.
-There are several ways to legitimately reduce inheritance tax, but estate planning can be complex, so you should seek professional financial advice if you’re looking for specific recommendations based on your individual circumstances.
+There are several ways to legitimately reduce any potential inheritance tax liability, but estate planning can be complex, so you should seek professional financial advice if you’re looking for specific recommendations based on your individual circumstances.

 One simple way to reduce IHT, however, is to make use of annual gifting allowances.
 For example, you can give away £3,000 worth of gifts each tax year without them being added to the value of your estate.
 If you don’t use this annual exemption in a single tax year, you can carry it forward to the next.
 Find out more in our article Six ways to reduce inheritance tax.